MikhilMC/RestaurantAppAdmin/README.md

 # RestaurantAppAdmin

 This web app is for managing admin processes of the web app [RestaurantApp](https://github.com/MikhilMC/RestaurantApp).
 I havenn't implemented not much of features in this web app yet.
+Please add food items and create today's menu here first to ensure proper working of **RestaurantApp**.

 ## Used Technologies